mrocklin/mrocklin.github.io/startups/meetings.md

 Before, I spent my day in regular meetings because that's how people say you should run a business.
-After I changed successfully I learned to trust common practice less, and instead trust my own judgment more.
-Maybe this is the way *most* people work, maybe it's even an effective way for most people, but it certainly wasn't an effective way for *me* to work.
+After I changed successfully I learned to trust common practice less, and trust my own judgment more.
+Maybe this was the way *most* people work, maybe it was even an *effective* way for most people, but it certainly wasn't an effective way for *me* to work.

 After realizing the potential for improvement over common practice, I felt free